Do you want to start own HVAC business?

 |Estimated Monthly Fixed Cost||$196,410|

 The following charts show the company’s expected Profit and Loss situation on the monthly and yearly basis.

 8.3.1 Profit Monthly

 8.3.4 Gross Margin Yearly

-The following table shows detailed information about profit and loss, and total cost of sales.
+The following table shows detailed information about profit business plan and loss, and total cost of sales.